List of alien races in DC Comics: Throneworlders

 The Throneworlders are a race of humanoids who hail from Throneworld, a planet formerly known as Kranaltine.
 Throneworld is the home of Prince Gavyn, the hero known as Starman.

 Thronnians

 The Thronnians are a race of humanoids from the planet Thronn.
 Energiman, Magicko, Strong Girl, and Golden Blade are the Honor Team of Thronn.

 Thythen

 The Thythen are invaders of the planet Vonn and survivors of the planet Mars.
 They are warmongers who inhabit distant solar systems and use robotic chargers, gigantic robotic beings to help them invade other worlds.

-Timronians

 Titanians

-The Titanians are humans who share the same metahuman talent, the power of telepathy.
-They come from an ancient colony on Saturn's moon Titan.
-Saturn Girl of the Legion of Super-Heroes is their representative.
+The Titanians are humans from a colony on Titan who possess the metahuman ability of telepathy.
+Saturn Girl and Esper Lass are Titanians.

 Toomians

 The Toomians are humanoids with wolf-like features.
 They are endangered because they are hunted for their valuable hides.
 Barreer Wot of the Green Lantern Corps is a Toomian.

 Tormocks

-The Tormocks are a race of humanoid culturally and psychologically primitive spacefaring warriors dedicated to the destruction of the Vuldarians.
+The Tormocks are a race of humanoid, primitive spacefaring warriors dedicated to the destruction of the Vuldarians.
 They are metamorphs who can change their shape and fuse with their armor or other inorganic properties to remake them into bio-mechanical apparatuses.